oserr/itemcatalog/README.md

 ## Source code

-Most of the meat of the application is located in _project.py_, except that the database models are defined in _models.py_.
+The meat of the application is located in _project.py_, except that the database models are defined in _models.py_.
 The _templates_ directory contains the templates used by [Jinja2][4], the default template engine used by [Flask][1], although the CSS file and Javascript files located there are not proper templates, however, putting them there made my life simpler.
-There's not a log of Javascript, but there is enough to add a pinch of dynamism to the app.
+There's not a lot of Javascript, but there is enough to add a pinch of dynamism to the app.

 ## Improvements